Dr. Silber Explains

 Better results are the ultimate method for cost savings but also our charges remain very low to reasonable because we don’t try to empty your wallet with unnecessary testing and low yield procedures prior to your IVF.

 Mini-IVF is designed to recruit only a few (but high quality) eggs, thus avoiding the risks of hyperstimulation, reducing the number of injections and dramatically reducing the cost of medications.
+However quite remarkably, we are now finding that with the lower dose mini-ivf protocol, we are actually getting more eggs as well as better quality eggs.
 In many patients who had very poor quality embryos with conventional IVF stimulation protocols, mini-IVF dramatically improved their embryo quality and resulted in pregnancy in otherwise “hopeless cases”.
 This approach is not just a simple-minded reduction in hormonal stimulation.
 It is an ingeniously conceived and completely different stimulation protocol that saves the patient much of the complexity and cost associated with more conventional IVF protocols.
 Here is how it works:

 On day 3 of the menstrual cycle, you start on a low dose of Clomid (50mgs), but you do not stop the Clomid in five days, as is usually the custom.
 You keep taking the Clomid until ultrasound monitoring shows the follicles to be ready for ovulation.
 A very low “booster” dose of gonadotropin (just 150iu of FSH) is added on days 8, 10, and 12.
 Clomid not only stimulates your own pituitary to release FSH naturally (by blocking estrogen’s suppressing effect), but when you continue the Clomid (a new approach), it blocks estrogen’s stimulation of LH release, and also usually prevents premature ovulation.
 Thus, with this simple change in protocol, the old-fashioned, inexpensive Clomid is able to stimulate the development of great-quality eggs for IVF.